-The light source was a low pressure pulsed arc with quartz discharge tube 24 mm internal diameter.
+The light source was a low pressure pulsed arc with quartz discharge tube 10 mm internal diameter.
 The distance between aluminum electrodes was 16.2 cm and 3 mm diameter holes were located at the center of both electrodes to allow end-on plasma observations to be made.
 The central part around the pulsed arc axis was imaged 1:1 onto the entrance slit of the 1 m monochromator by means of the concave 1 m focal length, focusing mirror.
 A 30 mm diaphragm placed in front of the focusing mirror ensures that light comes from the narrow cone about the arc axis.
 The monochromator with inverse linear dispersion 0.833 nm/mm in the first order of the diffraction grating was equipped with the photomultiplier tube (PMT) and a stepping motor.
 Signals from the PMT were led to a digital storage oscilloscope, which was triggered by the voltage pulse from the Rogowski coil induced by the current pulse through the discharge tube.
-The discharge was driven by a 15.2 $\mu$ F low inductance capacitor charged to 2.2 kV (peak current 15 kA) and fired by an ignitron.
+The discharge was driven by a 15.2 μF low inductance capacitor charged to 3.0 kV and fired by an ignitron.
 Greatest care was taken to find the optimum conditions with the least line self-absorption.
-It was found that the percentage of oxygen in the mixture was of crucial importance for the elimination of self-absorption.
-The ratio $C_2H_2$ : He = 4.8 : 95.2 was determined after a number of experiments in which $C_2H_2$ was diluted gradually until strong line intensities C II are find proportional to the concentration of C in the gas mixture.
-During the spectral line recording continuous flow of acetylene-helium mixture was maintained at a pressure of about 400 Pa.
+It was found that the percentage of each studied element in the appropriate gas mixture was of crucial importance for the elimination of self-absorption.
+During the spectral line recording continuous flow of gas mixtures was maintained at a pressure of about 400 Pa.